 While the feature photo was taken in Chicago, Illinois, the words edited and published out of Portland, Oregon, much of what’s spelled out was written ‘in-flight’ to Honolulu.
 I began my curiosity of how genuine other people’s smiles were after noticing my own disingenuous smiles in old photos.
-And the more I looked back at historical photos and how most individuals before the 1940’s did not smile, I figured there had to be deeper meanings behind their serious faces.
-Today, we smile for almost anything, especially to confirm/affirm approvals from people we’d care less for.
+And the more I looked back at historical photos and how most individuals before the 1940’s didn’t smile, I figured there had to be deeper meanings behind their serious faces.
+Today, we smile for almost anything, especially to confirm, or reaffirm approvals from people we could care less for.
 But at the end of the day, before we rest our eyes, what did we smile for?
-Did we smile on purpose or by habit?
+Did we smile on purpose, or by habit?
 I don’t think everyone has the same ideas of a smile’s function, because only recently in time it became much easier to do so….Furthermore, here I share the story of my smile’s purpose.
 (Photo by Deyen Smith)

 August 17, 2018

 …smiling because it’s a photo, or because the world should know?

 A smile goes a long way—it’s how I got here.
 The direction of many smiles often end up in good places; whether it be in the city, or a place in your heart.

 So I heard Mo’ Pitney singing about where country resides, and it’s just a smile away to feel that southern comfort.
 As if the warm liquor down your throat embeds like sweat.
 How comforting, right?
 Because that’s all you’ll do in the south—sweat.